Free M&A Integration Management Office (IMO) Presentations, Articles, and Tools

 The extended IMO is comprised of teams that are tasked with developing and executing the plans to integrate their areas of the organization.
 Each of these teams is led by a subject matter expert for their functional discipline.
 Cross-functional work streams in areas such as Change Management, Culture, Communications, and Go-To-Market, may also be part of the extended IMO.

-This section of the web site features presentations and additional documents that will help you onboard, educate, mobilize, and lead your IMO.
+The documents in this section of the web site will to help you onboard, educate, mobilize, and lead your integration teams.

 IMO Meeting Objectives